 An EKG is one tool that doctors use to find evidence of previous heart attacks, but it’s best used when combined with other diagnostic techniques like blood tests and imaging.
 It’s relatively common for EKG results to give a false positive.

 - Poor sensitivity.
-The EKG only correctly identified a previous heart attack 48.4 percent of the time compared to an MRI.
+The EKG only correctly identified a previous heart attack 48.4 percent of the time when compared with an MRI.

 - Good specificity.
-The EKG correctly identified that no previous heart attack had occurred 83.5 percent of the time compared to MRI.
+The EKG correctly identified that no previous heart attack had occurred 83.5 percent of the time when compared with MRI.

 - Positive predictive accuracy.
 People with EKG results that suggested they had a heart attack had a 72 percent chance of actually having had a heart attack.